raycu03/sofware_test-3-con-DB/README.md

 8. Enter to the Url that grails show;

-in case it goes "error | Error occurred running Grails CLI: No profile found for name [web].
-(Use --stacktrace to see the full trace)". enter to the file build.gradle and uncomment the instruction profile "org.grails.profiles: web-plugin"
+in case of error you must make a modification to the file build.gradle give a space or enter and save.